Vinoth-97/Notes_/README.md

 *Upgrading the defaults http credentials to HTTPS using cretbot

-# Tools used in this Project
+# Tools/Technologies used in this Project
 1. Visual Studio Code for Python source code editing
 2. Github for Cloning repository in cloud vm instance
 3. Goocle Cloud platform - COMPUTE ENGINE- Creating a VM instance to run our container
 4. Docker for the Containerization of our application to run on multiple devices
 5. Python installed on local machine.
 6. nginx to install web server
+7. SQLAlchemy
 ## Running the Cloud instance

 As of now, for demonstation purpose you can see the live site at